I’m a big believer in EOS, the Entrepreneurial Operating System. It’s a framework that helps companies get aligned, stay accountable, and grow.

 Do the Right Thing

-This one’s simple.
+This one’s straightforward.
 It’s what your grandma taught you, or whoever first helped you understand the difference between right and wrong.

 Positive Mindset

-This wasn’t toxic positivity.
-It was a “no Eeyores allowed” mindset.
-You know, the pessimistic friend of Winnie the Pooh.
-Everyone has bad days, of course, but we wanted to avoid the kind of constant complaining that drains energy from a team.
-It wasn’t personal.
-Some people just operate that way, but it didn’t fit in our culture.
+This wasn’t about toxic positivity or pretending everything’s perfect.
+It was more like: “No Eeyores allowed.”
+You know, that perpetually gloomy friend of Winnie the Pooh?
+Everyone has bad days from time to time.
+But we didn’t want the kind of constant complaining that drains the life out of a room.
+It wasn’t personal, some people just operate that way.
+It wasn’t our vibe.

 Entrepreneurial Spirit

-In a small but growing company, we needed people who didn’t just do the task.
-They questioned it.
+In a small but growing company, we needed people who didn’t just do the task in front of them.
+We needed people who questioned it.
 Why are we doing it this way?
 Is there a better way?
-The best ideas for efficiency and improvement often came from team members closest to the work.
+Some of our best ideas for efficiency came from the people closest to the work, the ones brave enough to speak up.

 Growth Focused

-Growth mattered, both personally and professionally.
-We didn’t expect people to act one way at work and another outside of it.
-We’re all whole humans, and growth in one area often led to growth in the other.
-It was the mindset that counted.
-People who were curious, open, and eager to learn tended to thrive.
+Growth mattered to us, both personally and professionally.
+We didn’t expect people to be one person at work and someone completely different at home.
+You’re a whole human, and growth in one area tends to spill into the other.
+What mattered most was the mindset.
+People who were curious, open, and excited to learn?
+They thrived.

-We operated like a real team, not just in name, but in how we showed up for each other.
-When we won, we won together.
-And when someone was struggling, a teammate would step in to help.
+We weren’t just calling ourselves a team, we were one.
+When we won, we celebrated together.
+When someone was drowning, a teammate jumped in to help.
 Collaboration and support weren’t just encouraged.
-They were part of how we worked.
+They were how we worked.

 How We Brought Our Core Values to Life